 43) Another fact about the British Museum is that their Department of Ancient Egypt and Sudan exhibits the biggest Egyptian collection in the world, second only to Cairo’s Egyptian Museum.
 Their vast collection of mummies attracts visitors from all over the world.

 45) The Mask of Warka is one of the earliest and oldest accurate depictions of a human face (3100 BCE).
 However, after the 2003 U.S. invasion, it was stolen from the National Museum of Iraq.
 Following that, the U.S. deployed a mission to recover lost artefacts.
-The piece was finally found, buried in a farmer’s backyard.
+Eventually finding the piece, buried in a farmer’s backyard.